norwichbicyclerepaircooperative/norwichbicyclerepaircooperative.github.io/jobs/index.md

 # Job Vacancies

+{% capture sidebar_text %} Are you an aspirant female cycle mechanic?

+We especially encourage applications from women, as they are under-represented in the cycle trade and as one of the aims of our project is to provide a female-friendly service.

+Selection for the job will, of course, be made on merit and we welcome applications from everyone with an enthusiasm to join our project. {% endcapture %} {% include sidebar.html %}

-Current Vacancy: Co-op member/Bicycle Repair person/Project co-manager, closing date for applications 2nd July 2014.
+__Current Vacancy:__ Co-op member/Bicycle Repair person/Project co-manager (training provided), closing
+date for applications 15th June 2015, 2pm.

+#### Please read all the information below carefully - we will only consider applications that provide all the information we have asked for.

 ## What is the Job?

 Norwich Bicycle Repair Co-operative Ltd (NBRC) is seeking a new member to work in its busy workshop based at the University of East Anglia Campus.
-NBRC is a fully mutual workers' co-op, so our members not only do the routine work of the business but share the responsibility for management too.
-NBRC is a relatively new business, we formed in November 2013, however we're already in high demand delivering the UEA Dr Bike contract and have scope for further expansion in the future.
+NBRC is a fully mutual workers' co-op, so our permenant employees (members) are all directors of the business and not only do the routine work of the business but share the responsibility for management too.

+NBRC is relatively new, we formed in November 2013, however we're already in high demand delivering the UEA Dr Bike contract and have scope for further expansion in the future.
 We're a not-for-profit organisation with a strong ethical and environmental ethos.

-The job we need to fill will involve:
+####The job we need to fill will, following training, involve:

 * Mending and refurbishing bicycles to a professional standard
 * Undertaking routine record keeping associated with running a bicycle shop and